 RH: You wanted to move the masses first through screenplays, and then you decided to do it through individual therapy.
 Now, though, your work has become so popular that you’re moving people en masse anyway.
 How did that start?

 Kim: I started out hustling, taking on any clients I could, and accepting sliding-scale pay.
 I didn’t have much money, and I was eating Top Ramen every night.
 Also, I didn’t have an office.

-RH: You didn’t have an office?
-That’s very 2021 of you!
-You were an innovator back then.
+RH: You were an innovator back then.

 Kim: It wasn’t that I was trying to be cool: I was broke and didn’t want the overhead.
 So I just met clients at the park, at coffee shops.
 Basically, I did everything you weren’t supposed to do as a therapist at the time.